CoryG89/coryg89.github.com/index.md

 the Web, mobile applications, networking, graphics, physics, game development, and technology in general.
 I am the type that is interested in technology and its advancement for it's own sake, but I'd also like to make a real impact with my work.
-I feel the desire for my software to be used.
+I have a strong desire for my software to be used.
 I love learning to use new tools and technology, and I also have a passion for open source.

 I enjoy the startup atmosphere and could definitely see myself heading out to the Silicon Valley area after graduation.
 However, there are also larger tech